Patagonia view

 Yes, it’s painful.

 Registration doesn’t have a fee associated with it if you do it yourself, and you can register one phone per year for free.
-There are also various companies that can help you register for a fee, usually around 15,000 CLP.
+Various companies can also help you register for a fee, usually around 15,000 CLP.

 Thankfully we didn’t need to go through the process, as we stayed less than 30 days in Chile.